hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module5/Assignment2/Assignment 2 – VPC Peering_Module5_AWS Weekday BC = 2301080808.md

 > >
 >

-%%

-What i had to do just to test this connectivity

-To ensure functional instances and allow SSH access from the internet, I had to create subnets, internet gateways, and route table entries.
-Additionally, I attached the internet gateway to the VPC and then associated it with the subnet.
-This setup was crucial for enabling direct access to the instances over the internet.

-%%

 > [!summary]
 > Given AWS's VPC peering model, the inability of `insta1` in `MYVPC1` to ping `insta3` in `VPCOregon1` was <mark style="background: #BBFABBA6;">expected</mark>.
 Transitive peering isn't supported by AWS.
 Even though there's a peering connection between `MYVPC1` and `MYVPC2`, and another one between `MYVPC2` and `VPCOregon1`, it doesn't automatically facilitate traffic flow from `MYVPC1` directly to `VPCOregon1` via `MYVPC2`.